-It’s extremely durable and guaranteed against damage (at least to some extent), and not only does it satisfy your pup chewing needs, but he also has to figure out how to extract the food inside it.
+It’s quite durable and guaranteed against damage (at least to some extent), and it can help satisfy your pup’s natural instinct to chew.

-You can fill it with just about anything – from plain kibbles to dog biscuits to carrot sticks, and even cheese strings.
+Of course, you can even take it a step further and fill it with just about anything – from plain kibbles to dog biscuits to carrot sticks, and even cheese strings.

-Like any other high-quality dog toy, it’s non-toxic and doesn’t contain latex, BPA, or phthalates.
+The product is non-toxic and doesn’t contain latex, BPA and phthalates.
 Additionally, it’s dishwasher safe for easy cleaning, and can be recycled once it’s time to get a replacement.

 Likewise, it comes in several different sizes and color options to choose from.